Get Help On Your Workers’ Compensation Claim

 Temporary Disability Indemnity

 As long as the treating doctor verifies, in writing, that you are totally disabled from any work, you are entitled to receive temporary disability compensation.
-This should last up to two years if you are unable to return to work and are not considered to be permanent and stationary.
+If you can only work less hours you should be compensated for the difference.
+This should last up to two years as if you are unable to return to work, or modified, and are not considered to be permanent and stationary.
 It is paid at 2/3 of your wages but with certain limits.
-If you are totally disabled for more than nine (9) months, you should apply for state disability and Federal Social Security Disability.
+If you are totally disabled for more than nine (9) months, you should apply for Federal Social Security Disability.
 Never quit your job.
 The insurance company may deny you temporary disability and vocational rehabilitation if you voluntarily quit your job or are fired for reasons unrelated to your injury.

 Permanent Disability Indemnity